timhall/svelte-observable/README.md

 # svelte-observable

-Use observables in svelte components with ease. svelte-observable wraps observables as svelte's reactive stores so that all you have to do is `{#await ...}` in your templates.
+Use observables in svelte components with ease. svelte-observable wraps Observables with svelte's reactive stores so that all you have to do is `{#await $...}` in your templates.
+This allows you to work with Observable libraries like RxJS and zen-observable with the convenience and built-in support of svelte's reactive stores.

 ```html
 {#await $values}